BenjaminPitts/disney-itinerary/README.md

-# React Token Based Web Auth Starter Code
+# React Auth Starter Code

-Welcome to the README for some easy starter code to get your MERN app going with user authentication with JWT.

 ## Instructions
+- Inside terminal run
+    - `npm i`
+    - `npm update`

-- After cloning this project and installing the dependencies, you will need to add a ".env" file in the root directory and add the following:
+- Add a ".env" file in the root directory and add the following:
     - `DATABASE_URL=\<Your Database URL>`

     - `SECRET=\<Your String of Choice>`

 - Then in terminal:
-    - `$ npm run build`
+    - `npm run build`

 - Then open two different terminals and run each of the below separately
-    - `$ nodemon server`
+    - `nodemon server`
-    - `$ npm start`
+    - `npm start`

-The world is now your oyster.
-Go for it, you amazing developer!

-# All That Jazz from React
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- YOU'RE DONE! code away!

 ## Available Scripts